RHDZMOTA/driving_records/README.md

   13. Follow the instructions in **"To run in a debian distro (linux)"**.

 Download or clone this repository.
-  1.
+  1. Type in termial: git clone https://github.com/RHDZMOTA/driving_records.git

 To run in a debian distro (linux):
   1. Type in console: apt-get update
   2. Go to your directory: cd /go_to_your_directory
   3. Enjoy.
     - To add new data, type in console: sh ./log_data.sh
-    - To see analyitcs: unavailable
+    - To see analyitcs (simple stats): python3 stats.py
     - To ask the neural network for a particular value: unavailable
     - To see predictions from the neural network: unavailable

+NOTE: if matplotlib is not installed, avoid showing graphs in python scripts.

 ### Dataset

 * **data.csv**: contains the empirical data in a .csv file.